phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 There are two ways we can use to bypass that :

-* Using `de4dot` or a powershell script to invoke the method by name/token, yet I don't prefer this way as the method name could change and there could be more than one method responsible for string decryption.
+* Using `de4dot` or a PowerShell script to invoke the method by name/token, yet I don't prefer this way as the method name could change and there could be more than one method responsible for string decryption.
-* We can use a more generic powershell script to invoke the decryption routine(s) by searching by its signature (the method takes in 2 string parameters and returns a string value).
+* We can use a more generic PowerShell script to invoke the decryption routine(s) by searching by its signature (the method takes in 2 string parameters and returns a string value).
 Good chance to practice powershell scripting.

-Here's the script I used, I commented it explining what it does.
+Here's the script I used, I commented on it explaining what it does.

 ```powershell
 # Load dnlib by Reflection